 - Can any of your color changes be combined?
 This will depend on how your design was created and what it is going to be sewn on.
-Sometimes they can be combined if your design is going to be sewn onto a flat garment but not onto a cap.
-This can cause registration problems.
-Before you take this step make sure that you can combine the colors and not have any registration issues.
+Sometimes like colors can be combined if your design is going to be sewn onto a flat garment.
+I do not recommend doing this for embroidery on caps.
+Please note: This can cause registration problems.
+Before you take this step, make sure that you can combine the colors and not have any registration issues.

 It does not matter if you digitized your embroidery design or had the best digitizer out there doing your work, make sure that you sew out every design before you start the job and watch it sew out stitch by stitch.
-Not only will you prevent issues, you can learn from watching your designs sew out.
+Not only will you prevent issues; you can also learn from watching your designs sew out.
 This is also true if you have set up a design or lettering in your software.
-Every design is a new design digitized or not and needs to have the same close attention to detail.
+Every design is a new design, digitized or not, and needs to have the same close attention to detail.